forums.mvgroup.org_uploaders_lr_thumbnail_7aae85bb697337f51a915e4d42cbeb48.jpg

 Snippet from Wikipedia: Dylan Thomas

-Dylan Marlais Thomas (27 October 1914 – 9 November 1953) was a Welsh poet and writer whose works include the poems "Do not go gentle into that good night" and "And death shall have no dominion", as well as the "play for voices" Under Milk Wood.
+Dylan Marlais Thomas (27 October 1914 – 9 November 1953) was a British poet and writer, whose works include the poems "Do not go gentle into that good night" and "And death shall have no dominion", as well as the "play for voices" Under Milk Wood.
 He also wrote stories and radio broadcasts such as A Child's Christmas in Wales and Portrait of the Artist as a Young Dog.
-He became widely popular in his lifetime; and remained so after his death at the age of 39 in New York City.
+He became widely popular in his lifetime, and remained so after his death at the age of 39 in New York City.
 By then, he had acquired a reputation, which he had encouraged, as a "roistering, drunken and doomed poet".
-Dylan Marlais Thomas was the son of David John Thomas, a school master, and Florence Hannah Williams who married in 1903 and were living in Sketty Avenue, Sketty, Swansea when the 1911 Census was taken.
-Their daughter Nancy, born 1906, was not at home with them on Census Day.

 The followings have been registered under the category Dylan Thomas.